 SCORE's efforts are intended to define the specialty of general surgery and provide greater assurance that residents are receiving sufficient training in all areas.
-SCORE is focusing primarily on the five years of progressive education and training that constitute general surgery residency in the U.S., after medical school but prior to independent practice.
-More recently, SCORE is adding fellowship-level (post-residency) content for related specialties, such as pediatric surgery and vascular surgery, developed by faculty in those areas.
+SCORE focuses primarily on the five years of progressive education and training that constitute general surgery residency in the U.S., after medical school but prior to independent practice.
+More recently, SCORE is adding fellowship level (post-residency) content for related specialties, such as complex general surgical oncology, pediatric surgery, surgical critical care, and vascular surgery.
+The fellowship content is developed by expertise in those areas.

-Content for this site is being developed in accordance with the six competencies required of a graduating resident: patient care; medical knowledge; professionalism; interpersonal and communication skills; practice-based learning; and systems-based practice.
-SCORE began its work with the patient care and medical knowledge components and is now addressing the other competencies.
+Content for this site is developed in accordance with the six competencies required of a graduating resident: patient care; medical knowledge; professionalism; interpersonal and communication skills; practice-based learning; and systems-based practice.
+SCORE began its work with the patient care and medical knowledge components and now addresses the other competencies.

 For a summary of the steps to becoming a doctor in the U.S., see this article from the Journal of the American Medical Association.

 The following organizations are members of SCORE.
 Representatives from these nonprofit surgical organizations meet regularly to guide SCORE's mission.